tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

 [Anypoint](https://anypoint.mulesoft.com/apiplatform) is the API development platform on Mulesoft.
 APIs you develop with Mulesoft can be shared and viewed on their [Anypoint Exchange portal](https://www.mulesoft.com/exchange/).

 The Anypoint console has a dashboard where you can work on your RAML definition, add other documentation pages (outside the spec), configure mocking services, and more.
 If your company already uses Mulesoft for other API development services, it would make sense to use their documentation and portal features as well.
+You can also export your RAML definition to OpenAPI through the Anypoint console.

 {% include course_image.html size="large" filename="anypointplatform" ext_print="png" ext_web="png" alt="The UI when working with RAML definitions in the Anypoint platform" caption="The UI when working with RAML definitions in the Anypoint platform" %}